The Best Suet Feeders for Winter Birds

-As winter approaches, many backyard bird feeders will being to put out suet to help their birds survive the colder months.
-Suet is an great source of fat for the birds and it helps them quickly refuel after cold nights when they’ve used all their energy trying to stay warm.
+As winter approaches, many backyard birders will offer suet to help their birds survive the colder months.
+Suet is a great source of fat for the birds and it helps them quickly refuel after cold nights when they’ve used all their energy trying to stay warm.
 When you’re picking out the perfect suet feeder for your yard, there are a few things that you should keep in mind.

-Second, if you have trouble with squirrels on your suet, there are things that can help.
-First, consider and upside-down feeder.
+Second, if you have trouble with squirrels on your suet feeders, there are things that can help.
+First, consider an upside-down feeder like this cedar feeder from Nature’s Way, sold on Amazon.
 All of the birds that you typically associate with suet can hang upside-down.
 As an added deterrent, use hot pepper suet.
 The birds can’t taste it but the squirrels can and do not like it at all.

-Finally, consider a suet log.
+Finally, consider a suet log feeder.
 Birds seem to love these and they are so easy to use.
 These logs come with holes drilled through them and you just push in suet plugs.
-The birds seem to love the natural feel of the log over other feeders.
-You can also make these yourself very easily!
-Here are some simple instructions on constructing this type of feeder.
+The birds seem to love the natural feel of the log over other suet feeders.
+Try this Recycled Suet Log from Duncraft.
+Or you can also make these yourself very easily!
+These are the 10 types of bird feeders you need in your backyard.